TheThingsNetwork/lorawan-stack/api/api.md

 MACState represents the state of MAC layer of the device.
 MACState is reset on each join for OTAA or ResetInd for ABP devices.
-This is used internally by the Network Server and is read only.
+This is used internally by the Network Server.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |